rkotze/git-ease/README.md

 - Link to remote repository **issues** (GitHub, enterprise GitHub and Bit Bucket) Example: Scans for #1 and links to issue 1
 - Link to remote repository **commits** (GitHub and enterprise GitHub)
 - Link to project management tools like Jira by providing custom Regex patterns.
 See settings how to setup.
+- List file changes for a commit, open associated file and view file diff.

 ## Settings